Kintyre/ksconf/docs/source/install_advanced.rst

 **Use this option if you don't have admin access**

-Installing ``ksconf`` with virtualenv_ is a great way to test the tool without requiring admin privileges and has many advantages for a production install.
+Installing ``ksconf`` with venv is a great way to test the tool without requiring admin privileges and has many advantages for a production install.
 Here are the basic steps to get started.

+..  note:: Virtualenv vs venv

+    We used to recommend using virtualenv_, which worked with Python 2 and 3.
+    But since Python now ships with venv_, there's no functional differences between the two approaches, we now suggest using 'venv'.
+    That being said, virtualenv still works fine and will continue to be supported.

 Please change ``venv`` to a suitable path for your environment.

 ..  code-block:: sh

-    # Install Python virtualenv package (if not already installed)
-    pip install virtualenv

     # Create and activte new 'venv' virtual environment
-    virtualenv venv
+    python3 -m venv venv
     source venv/bin/activate

     pip install ksconf